Repeatable Energy-Efficient Perching for Flapping-Wing Robots Using Soft Grippers: Testing and Results

 \subsection{Flight Testing}

 Following the static and free-fall tests, a series of free-flight tests were conducted to demonstrate the system's ability to perform a full perch cycle in a realistic environment.
-The generic perching cycle can hereby be divided into three phases, as clarified by Fig.~\ref{fig:perch_cycle}).
+The generic perching cycle can hereby be divided into three phases, as clarified by figure~\ref{fig:perchcycle}.
 This cycle is initiated from the flying condition, with the landing phase, where the system approaches the perching object.
 This is followed, after successful attachment, by a perched phase, which enables the system to perform a defined mission or enter a state of rest.
 Lastly, the take-off phase is performed from a standstill, and the flying condition is again entered, completing the cycle.

-During testing, our system's first phase (green strip in Fig.~\ref{fig:perch_cycle}) begins in a generic free-flying condition.
+During testing, our system's first phase (green strip in figure~\ref{fig:perchcycle}) begins in a generic free-flying condition.
 It consists of landing the drone on the perch through deceleration and a nearly vertical approach path, so that the gripping mechanism triggers upon contact and attaches the drone securely to the branch.
 In the second phase (blue strip), the servo-motor is automatically disconnected from power (500\,ms after impact) to preserve energy, and the drone is passively held atop the branch, with the motors shut off.
 This phase can be extended for as long as needed, depending on the mission.
 In the third phase (yellow strip), the drone's motors are rapidly engaged, and the take-off command is given in the form of an IR signal.
 This signal resets the ratchet mechanism and simultaneously opens the grippers to make take-off possible.
-Take-off is then typically performed near-vertically; however, a degree of deviation of up to 36° to the vertical is permitted, corresponding to the shape of the opened grippers.
+Take-off is then typically performed near-vertically; however, a degree of deviation of up to 35° to the vertical is permitted, corresponding to the shape of the opened grippers.

-The full perching cycle could be successfully performed several times, in a continuous take.
+The perching cycle was successfully performed several times in separate tests for landing and take-off and has also been demonstrated in continuous takes to show the viability of the system.
 Video data was recorded both at 500\,fps, in slow motion, and at 60\,fps at 4K, with simultaneous IMU data recording for all tests.
 Video footage of these flight tests can be found in Extension~\ref{Extensions}.3 for an exemplary slow-motion recording and in Extension~\ref{Extensions}.4 for the real-time recordings of the full perching cycle.